JoseLubota/Jose_ST10376126_PROG6221_POE/README.md

 #  How to run the project

 Requirements: Microsoft Visual Studio, C#.
-Latest version
+(The Latest version)

 The repository: https://github.com/JoseLubota/Jose_ST10376126_PROG6221_POE